A BRIGHT ROOM CALLED DAY

 Tony Kushner's A Bright Room Called Day follows a group of friends gathered in the Berlin apartment of Agnes Eggling as they navigate the Weimar Republic's dissolution and Nazi party's meteoric rise between January 1933-October 1934.
 The Berlin timescape is periodically interrupted by Zillah, an American woman living in Reagan-era New York with a mounting sense of political dread.
 Invulnerable Nothings presents A Bright Room Called Day through special arrangement with Josef Weinberger Ltd. and The Gersh Agency in site responsive apartment settings for small audiences.
-This production features the work of American, British, and German collaborators with our current political context in mind: Kushner's text feels chillingly prescient.
+This production features the work of American, British, and German collaborators.
+Kushner's text feels chillingly prescient.

 -June 7-11, 2017: Bath Fringe Festival, The Curfew Inn , Bath UK